skyway/skyway-js-sdk-doc/docs/en/peer.md

 ### `listAllPeers(callback)`

-Call REST API to get the list of peer IDs associated with API key.
+Call REST API to get the list of Peer IDs associated with API key.

 #### Parameters